-Voldemort and his followers prey on fear.
+Voldemort and his followers prey on their world’s fear.
 Tom Riddle’s entire justification in life seems to be to create panic.
 He and his followers’ every action was calculated simply to make people afraid of them.

 Even in DHs after the Ministry fell and the DEs had taken control, they were not really running the Ministry.
 Established sympathetic-minded Ministry wonks like Umbridge were doing that, and running it to what were their own agendas.
 The DEs may have taken positions in the Ministry in expectation of future advancement.
-They would give the Ministry wonks a nudge here or there, often via an Imperioed puppet who was already in position, but they certainly didn’t hang up their masks and all settle down to actually run the government.
+They would give the Ministry wonks a nudge here or there, sometimes via an Imperioed puppet who was already in position, but they certainly didn’t hang up their masks and all settle down to actually run the government.

 They specialize.
 Their sole occupation seems to be to wantonly inspire fear, and to cause pain — thereby creating more fear — and to harvest it.
 Very much as the Dementors themselves do.
 Right up to DHs we had never heard of any action undertaken by the Death Eaters which would enable them to do anything so sordid or pedestrian as to turn a profit.
 Indeed, more and more they come across as a self-supporting foundation exclusively dedicated to the manufacture and distribution of top-grade terror.
 Phobos & Demos Incorporated.
 Lord Voldemort, CEO.
 The European Union is their marketplace.